The most important part of your computer setup is YOUR DATA and not the hardware. You can replace the hardware but you often cannot replace the data.

 These are the tip of the iceberg.
 Most of these organisations have huge budgets for I.T. and the logic must be that if they are getting it wrong then you can as well.
 Where are the fallback systems?
 How can British Airways be down for three days due to a 'power failure'?

-Consider that if you let confidential information out which concerns your customers then you may be committing an act that is punishable by a fine from the Information Commissioner.
+Consider this, if you let confidential information out which concerns your customers then you may be committing an act that is punishable by a fine from the Information Commissioner.
 It is cheaper to get it right in the first place.
+If you store your customer and invoicing data online and you get hacked then you are fully responsible for its confidentiality.
+A failure to maintain this information confidential could be very costly to yourself even if the data is being stored on a third party system.

 To protect yourself to a high level on a Windows platform we recommend the use of :-